a2geek/apache-archiva-bosh-release/README.md

 ## Status

 Works!
-Minor configuration capabilities, as most configuration seem to be in the user interface.
+Minor configuration capabilities, as most configuration seems to be in the user interface.

 # Deployment